Federal Internet Gambling Laws

 MN Court of Appeals on Internet Gambling

 The Minnesota Court of Appeals upheld jurisdiction against an out of state Internet gambling service provider in State of Minnesota v.
 Granite Gate Resorts, Inc., 568N.W.2d 715 (Minn.
 Ct.
 App.
-1997).
+1997), part of the broader framework for suing out-of-state corporations in Minnesota.
 The Court found that because the provider had advertised on the Internet on-line gambling services and had developed from the Internet a mailing list that included one or more Minnesota residents, the provider had purposefully availed itself of the privilege of conducting commercial activities in Minnesota to an extent that maintenance of an action in Minnesota did not offend traditional notions of fair play and substantial justice.
 Therefore, the provider was subject to personal jurisdiction in Minnesota.
+Out-of-state defendants who believe the jurisdictional reach overstepped may file a motion to dismiss for lack of personal jurisdiction to test the contacts analysis.

 Individual Bettor Liability

 There is also a potential for individual bettor liability in Minnesota.
 In Minnesota it is unlawful to make a bet through Internet gambling organizations.
 Minnesota law makes it a misdemeanor to place a bet unless done pursuant to an exempted, state-regulated activity, such as licensed charitable gambling or the state lottery, Minn.
 Stat. §§ 609.75, Subd.
 2 -3; 609.755(1).
 As Internet gambling organizations are not exempted, any person in Minnesota who places a bet through one of these organizations may be committing a crime.
-Further, Minnesota law provides for forfeiture provisions related to unlawful gambling activity.
+Further, Minnesota law provides for forfeiture provisions related to unlawful gambling activity, which fit within Minnesota’s broader specific forfeiture laws.
 It is the Minnesota Attorney General’s position that a computer that is used to play a game of chance for something of value would be subject to forfeiture under Minnesota law.
-For the Minnesota Attorney General’s position on the legality of gambling, see http://www.jmls.edu/cyber/ docs/minn-ag.html.
+The AG’s enforcement role parallels private rights of action under Minnesota’s private attorney general statute.